C-Accel-CRIPT/sdk-archive/README.md

 ---

 ## Documentation
-To learn more about the CRIPT python SDK please check the [CRIPT-SDK documentation](https://c-accel-cript.github.io/cript/)
+To learn more about the CRIPT Python SDK please check the [CRIPT-SDK documentation](https://c-accel-cript.github.io/cript/)

 ---